foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Added a lot of Tech Revolution items to the items compendium.
 Thanks Iankid!
 * Fixed an issue preventing you from dragging a container into another container.
 * Fixed an issue preventing you from dragging ammunition items into the starship inventory.
+* Fixed inconsistencies in the spell save DC calculation when casting at different levels with consume slot enabled and disabled.
 * Updated Mind Thrust compendium entry to use proper spell level scaling in the formula, enabled variable spell, and updated the description.

 # v0.15.0 - Starfinder